telefonicaid/fiware-sth-comet/doc/manuals/running.md

     "0".
 -   `IGNORE_BLANK_SPACES`: Attribute values to one or more blank spaces should be ignored and not processed either as raw data or for the aggregated computations.
 Default value: "true".
--   `NAME_MAPPING`: Database and collection names are generated from the service, service path, entity id and type and attribute names.
+-   `NAME_MAPPING`: Database and collection names are generated from the service, service path, entity ID and type and attribute names.
 Consequently and to avoid the restrictions imposed by MongoDB and stated at [limits](https://docs.mongodb.com/manual/reference/limits/), it may be mapped to database and collection names which bypass those limitations.
-The mapping mechanism provided consists on a 1 to 1 mapping between services, service paths, entity ids and types and attribute names via a mapping configuration file.
+The mapping mechanism provided consists on a 1 to 1 mapping between services, service paths, entity IDs and types and attribute names via a mapping configuration file.
 The `NAME_MAPPING` value is an object including 2 properties: 1) `enabled` which, as its name states, enables or disables the mapping mechanism (default value: "true") and 2) `configFile` which is a relative or absolute path to the mapping configuration file (default value: "./name-mapping.json").
 More information about the mapping configuration file in the "Database and